earthspecies/BEBE/README.md

 ## Get data

 Copy formatted data from GCP to local drive (the GCP drive is `behavior_benchmarks`).
-The humans (HAR), dogs, and turtles datasets are all very nice, so for now you should focus on those.
+For now, we will focus on the following datasets:
+- humans (HAR)
+- dogs
+- turtles
 HAR is very easy for supervised models but still challenging for unsupervised models.
-The seals dataset is weird, and the polar bears dataset is huge.
-Ignore them for now.
+The seals dataset is weird, but small enough to rapidly test if code runs.
+The polar bears dataset is huge.

 ## Set up experiment